 Brand-new kicks, ripped denim shorts, Supreme tee--

 Wes Henderson has the best style in sixth grade.
-That--and hanging out with his crew (his best friends since little-kid days) and playing video games--is what he wants to be thinking about at the start of the school year, not the protests his parents are always dragging him to.
+That—and hanging out with the crew (his best friends since little-kid days) and playing video games—is what Wes wants to be thinking about at the start of the school year, not the protests his parents are always dragging him to.

-But when a real estate developer makes an offer to buy Kensington Oaks, the neighborhood Wes has lived his whole life, everything changes.
-The grownups are supposed to have all the answers, but all they're doing is arguing.
-Even Wes's best friends are fighting.
+But when a powerful real estate developer makes an offer to buy Kensington Oaks, the neighborhood Wes has lived in his whole life, everything changes.
+The grown-ups are supposed to have all the answers, but all they’re doing is arguing.
+Even Wes’s best friends are fighting.
 And some of them may be moving.
-Wes isn't about to give up the only home he's ever known.
-Wes has always been good at puzzles, and he knows there has to be a missing piece that will solve this puzzle and save the Oaks.
-But can he find it . . . before it's too late?
+Wes isn’t about to give up the only home he’s ever known without a fight.
+He’s always been good at puzzles, and he knows there must be a missing piece that will solve this puzzle and save the Oaks.
+But can he find it before it’s too late?

-Exploring community, gentrification, justice, and friendship, Take Back the Block introduces an irresistible 6th grader and asks what it means to belong--to a place and a movement--and to fight for what you believe in.
+Chrystal D. Giles’s timely debut explores community, social justice, family, and friendship, and asks what it means to belong—to a place and a movement—and to fight for a cause that you believe in.

 * "Outstanding."—School Library Journal, Starred Review